Portland, Oregon: Transportation

 I-5 connects Portland with the Willamette Valley, Southern Oregon, and California to the south and with Washington to the north.
 I-405 forms a loop with I-5 around the central downtown area of the city and I-205 is a loop freeway route on the east side which connects to the Portland International Airport.
 U.S. 26 supports commuting within the metro area and continues to the Pacific Ocean westward and Mount Hood and Central Oregon eastward.
 U.S. 30 has a main, bypass, and business route through the city extending to Astoria to the west; through Gresham, Oregon, and the eastern exurbs, and connects to I-84, traveling towards Boise, Idaho.

-Portland's main airport is Portland International Airport, about 20 minutes by car (40 minutes by MAX) northeast of downtown.
-Portland's airport has been named the best US airport for seven consecutive years (2013–2019).
+Portland's main airport is Portland International Airport (PDX), about 20 minutes by car (40 minutes by MAX) northeast of downtown.
 Portland is also home to Oregon's only public use heliport, the Portland Downtown Heliport.

 Amtrak, the national passenger rail system, provides service to Portland at Union Station on three routes.
 Long-haul train routes include the Coast Starlight (with service from Los Angeles to Seattle) and the Empire Builder (with service to Chicago).
 The Amtrak Cascades state-supported trains operate between Vancouver, B.C., and Eugene, Oregon, and serve Portland several times daily.
 The city is also served by Greyhound Lines intercity bus service, which also operates BoltBus, an express bus service.
 The city's first airport was the Swan Island Municipal Airport, which was closed in the 1940s.

 Portland is the only city in the United States that owns operating mainline steam locomotives, donated to the city in 1958 by the railroads that ran them.
 Spokane, Portland & Seattle 700 and the world-famous Southern Pacific 4449 can be seen several times a year pulling a special excursion train, either locally or on an extended trip.
 The "Holiday Express", pulled over the tracks of the Oregon Pacific Railroad on weekends in December, has become a Portland tradition over its several years running.
 These trains and others are operated by volunteers of the Oregon Rail Heritage Foundation, an amalgamation of rail preservation groups which collaborated on the finance and construction of the Oregon Rail Heritage Center, a permanent and publicly accessible home for the locomotives, which opened in 2012 adjacent to OMSI.

 In Portland, cycling is a significant mode of transportation.
 As the city has been particularly supportive of urban bicycling it now ranks highly among the most bicycle-friendly cities in the world.